 Ruggero Golini and Albachiara Boffelli

 Chapter 12.
-New frontiers for competitiveness and innovation in clusters and chains research
+New frontiers for competitiveness and innovation in clusters and value-chains research

 Valentina De Marchi, Eleonora Di Maria and Gary Gereffi